-This sounds a silly activity but it is effective, and can be used to teach counting, sequences, even numbers, odd numbers, etc
+This sounds like a silly activity, but it is effective and can be used to teach counting, sequences, even numbers, odd numbers, etc.

 It’s not disheartening or humiliating, just fun, and I can see those who have sat down actually mouthing the words.